 Similar to the traditional laptops, Chromebooks with different models offers different features, hardware specifications, and sleeker designs.
 You can find the different sizes of these notebooks from 11 to 15 inches.

 The 11.6-inch Chromebooks are on the smaller side, and these models are super-light-weight that weighs less than 3 pounds, which makes them the most portable and easy to carry.
-Other manufacturers such as Dell, Acer and Toshiba also offer 13.3 and the 15-inch Chromebook notebooks, with bigger screen sizes if you want to make your Chromebook a Netflix machine.
+Other manufacturers such as Dell, Acer and Toshiba also offer 13.3 and the 15-inch Chromebook notebooks, with bigger screen sizes if you want to make your Chromebook a desk or Netflix machine.

 Even though Google Chrome proudly relies on the Google Drive online storage system, it still offers USB, SD Card and HDMI ports to support for different USB devices such as an external mouse, cameras, external keyboards, external screens and flash drives, using a feature similar to plug-and-play on other operating systems.